Financial Support for University Students

 Tuition fee loans are available to help full-time and part-time students pay the cost of your tuition fees.
 They are paid directly to the University/College by the Government.

 You’ll have to repay anything you borrow, but it works a bit differently than you might expect.
 How much you repay each month depends on your income, not how much you borrowed.

-You won’t have to repay anything until you’re earning over a certain amount, which is currently £27,295 a year.
+You won’t have to repay anything until you’re earning over a certain amount, which is currently £25,000 a year for 2023 applicants.
 If you earn less than that, you won’t have to repay anything.
 If you’re earning more than that, we’ll work out your repayments at 9% of your income over that amount.

 Example of student loan repayments

 If your income changes for any reason, your repayments will change automatically.
 And if you haven’t finished repaying after 40 years, your loan balance will be cancelled – so your loan won’t be with you forever.